risawitama/verbose-potato/README.md

-## We all know where the Big Apple is but does anyone know where the Minneapolis?
+## Why did the octopus beat the shark in a fight?
+Because it was well armed.